Your questions about coronavirus vaccines, answered

 I already had the coronavirus?

-The Centers for Disease Control and Prevention says vaccination should be offered to people regardless of whether they had a prior infection.
-We are still learning how long immunity to the coronavirus lasts, after an infection or a vaccination.
-Typically, an infection causes better immunity than a vaccine, but not always — the vaccines for tetanus and human papillomavirus, for example, offer better protection than recovering from a natural infection.
+The Centers for Disease Control and Prevention says vaccination should be offered to people regardless of whether they had a previous infection.
+We are still learning how long immunity to the coronavirus lasts after an infection or a vaccination.
+There is some evidence that vaccines trigger a stronger immune response than recovering from an infection.

 It’s best to wait to be inoculated until you’ve recovered from your illness and have met all the criteria to end self-isolation to avoid spreading the infection to others.
 There is no recommended minimum interval to get vaccinated after you’ve recovered.